A finitely-generated amenable group with very poor compression into Lebesgue spaces

-Applied with a little less violence (that is, with $\eta < 1$ in Lemma~\ref{lem:obs}), the methods of this paper may also be useful for finding examples of finitely-generated amenable groups with specified compression exponents in $(0,1)$, although of course these methods will need to be complemented with matching lower-bound proofs for the groups in question.
-They may also bear on Question 10.6 of Naor and Peres~\cite{NaoPer09}, which asks for more general methods for estimating compression exponents of semidirect products; and on the question of which values are realizable as Euclidean compression exponents for finitely-generated amenable groups, specializing the result of Arzhantseva, Drutu and Sapir in~\cite{ArzDruSap09} that all values in $[0,1]$ can be realized as the compression exponents of finitely-generated groups that are not necessarily amenable.
+Applied with a little less violence (that is, with $\eta < 1$ in Lemma~\ref{lem:obs}), the methods of this paper may also be useful for finding examples of finitely-generated amenable groups with specified compression exponents in $(0,1)$, although of course these methods will need to be complemented with matching lower-bound proofs for the groups in question (that is, constructions of particular good-distortion embeddings, on which the ideas of the present paper do not seem to bear directly).
+The kind of construction used above may also provide interesting test-cases for Question 10.6 of Naor and Peres~\cite{NaoPer09}, which asks for more general methods for estimating compression exponents of semidirect products; and on the question of which values are realizable as Euclidean compression exponents for finitely-generated amenable groups, specializing the result of Arzhantseva, Drutu and Sapir in~\cite{ArzDruSap09} that all values in $[0,1]$ can be realized as the compression exponents of finitely-generated groups that are not necessarily amenable.

 It is interesting to note that in~\cite{KhoNao06} Khot and Naor use inequalities described in terms of random walks on Hamming cubes to prove Theorem~\ref{thm:KhoNao}.
 Thus, although the random walk upper bound on compression exponents given by Naor and Peres cannot reach the zero-compression-exponent regime of the group $(\bbZ_2^{\oplus H}/V)\rtimes H$ constructed above, it seems that a modification of their method in which we allow ourselves to consider a sequence of random walks on our group supported on the images of these embedded finite cube-quotients would translate into the correct zero upper bound on the compression exponent.
-It would be interesting to find an example of a finitely-generated amenable group for which some other obstruction to embeddings with positive compression exponents is needed, genuinely far from inequalities concerning random walks.
+It would be interesting to find an example of a finitely-generated amenable group for which some other obstruction to embeddings with positive compression exponents is needed, genuinely unrelated to inequalities concerning random walks.